 Welcome to my personal website.
 Here you will find information and links to some of my current and previous projects and professional activities.
 I have been blessed with a highly gratifying and diverse career as a corporate executive, a private investor, an entrepreneur, an academic and a consultant.
 Along the way, some valuable lessons learned, some wonderful and enduring friendships forged and some personal discoveries made.
-Predictably, some successes and some failures, which together form a foundation for continued contribution and personal growth.

 Below is my formal bio, more fully explicated in the pages that follow.